How and when to order DfE laptops during coronavirus (COVID-19)

 Step 3 Order devices when you’re invited to

 All schools, colleges and eligible further education institutions in England have been invited to order through the Get help with technology service.

 What happens when you’re invited to order

-You’ll be asked to sign in to the Get help with technology service to check your allocation, and you’ll then be guided to a website called TechSource where you’ll place your order.
+You’ll be asked to sign in to the Get help with technology service to check your allocation.
+You’ll then be guided to a website called TechSource where you’ll place your order.
 You can order your full allocation in one go, or in multiple orders.
 It’s important not to order more than your allocation.
 If you do, your whole order will be cancelled.

 Once you select the devices you want to order, you’ll be asked to confirm delivery and contact details.

 Get devices for specific circumstances

 Devices can be requested at any time for disadvantaged pupils and students:

 Contact us to make a request.
 Do not submit any personally identifiable information about pupils that we do not need to process your support query.
 If we receive a request that contains such information, we’ll ask you to resend it.

 Step 4 Receive your order

 Most devices will be delivered within 5 working days of an order being confirmed, subject to stock availability.
 For large orders (more than 150 devices), we’ll call the main delivery contact to arrange delivery.

 After receiving devices and preparing them for use by pupils and students, schools, colleges and further education institutions can: